JoonasKulmala/Python-weppipalvelu/README.md

 ## Prerequisities

+`Python Dependencies`
+* python3-flask
+* python3-flask-sqlalchemy

-Python 3 and Flask are required to run programs.
+Python 3 and Flask are required to run applications.
 Later exercises may require additional python dependencies to function.

-    # Install Flask using apt
-    $ sudo apt-get install python3-flask

 For PIP use of `virtualenv` is strongly recommended when installing python dependencies.
 Additionally `virtualenvwrapper` is recommended for controlling these enviroments.